 This one is for people with an iPhone and an Apple Watch.
 The magnetic charging module for your Apple Watch and the Lightning connector for your iPhone are built into the dock, so you can charge them both via a single wall outlet.
 The dial on the back enables you to make fine adjustments to the Lightning connector, so you can position it perfectly to fit your iPhone model and whatever case it’s wearing.
-The base is weighted, so it’s sturdy and isn’t going to fall over or slide around on the night stand.
+The base is weighted, so it’s sturdy and isn’t going to fall over or slide around on your night stand.
 It also features a simple design that will fit easily with most décor.

 A lot of iPhone docks stand out a little too much, but this smart bamboo dock is very unobtrusive.
 Archeer talks up the amplification, but don’t expect to hear a major difference as it only makes your iPhone slightly louder.
 The main attractions should be the simple design, bamboo construction, and low price.
 It would have been nice to have anti-slip pads on the bottom, though you could always add some yourself.
 This also won’t serve you if you want a charging dock as there is no space for a cable, it’s really just a stand for your desktop.

-- The best portable chargers for 2020
+- The best Instant Pots for 2021